Dhupguri (community development block): Education

-Kabi Sukanta Mahavidyalaya was established at Dhupguri (outside the CD block) in 1981.Affiliated with the University of North Bengal, it offers courses in arts and commerce.
+Kabi Sukanta Mahavidyalaya was established in 1981.Affiliated with the University of North Bengal, it offers courses in arts and commerce.

-Dhupguri Girls’ College was established at Dhupguri (outside the CD block) in 2013.
+Dhupguri Girls’ College was established at in 2013.
 Affiliated with the University of North Bengal, it offers courses in arts.

-Banarhat Kartik Oraon Hindi Government College was established at Banarhat in 2014.
-Affiliated with the University of North Bengal, it is a Hindi-medium institution offering courses in arts and science.

 Healthcare

 In 2014, Dhupguri CD block had 4 primary health centres, 1 central government medical institution and 9 NGO/ private nursing home with total 421 beds and 25 doctors (excluding private bodies).
 Dhupguri municipal area (located outside the block) had 1 rural hospital with 70 beds and 6 doctors.
 It had 46 family welfare subcentres.
 11,901 patients were treated indoor and 148,141 patients were treated outdoor in the hospitals, health centres and subcentres of the CD block.

 Dhupguri Rural Hospital, with 30 beds at Dhupguri, is the major government medical facility in the Dhupguri CD block.
 There are primary health centres at Jhar Altargram (PO Dankanmari) (with 4 beds), Sakarjhora (PO Sajnapara) (with 4 beds), Duramari (Salbari) (with 6 beds).